bhanuswami026/personalized_medicine_project/README.md

 #### DATA DESCRIPTION:
 GOAL: Develop a Machine Learning algorithm that, using this knowledge base as a baseline, automatically classifies genetic variations.

 TARGET: There are nine different classes a genetic mutation can be classified on.
+Hence, it is a multiclass classification problem.

 This is not a trivial task since interpreting clinical evidence is very challenging even for human specialists.
 Therefore, modeling the clinical evidence (text) will be critical for the success of your approach.